gbtimmon/ase16GBT/code/7/README.md

 ```
-* while number of tries is less than retries
+* while still have lives and number of tries is less than retries
     * A new candidate is generated
-    * for each iteration of max_changes
-        * the energy is checked with best solution - type 1
-            * If found then returned
+    * while number of changes is less than maximum changes
         * If mutation_prob satisfied
-            * One of the decisions is mutated
+            * One of the decisions is randomly mutated
         * If not
-            * one of the decision is maximized for a step size
+            * local search with type1 comparison to maximize one of the directions
-            * type 1 comparison to find a local best
+        * Type 1 comparison is performed between the best solution and the new candidates
+            * If the new candidate is better, update best solution
     * After the era size
         * Type2 comparison between era and era - 1
-    * Exit
+        * If no changing detected, reduce lives left
-        * if ran out of lives
+        * else, give more lives
-        * if optimum energy is reached
-        * if ran out of tries
 ```